chilipadiboy/first-report/tool_assessment.md

 ### Back end
 1. [Nessus](https://www.tenable.com/) for a general scan of the servers to check for any vulnerabilities.
 Nessus is one of the best scanners in the industry.
 2. [Nexpose](https://www.rapid7.com/products/nexpose/) is another scanner we will use to scan for vulnerabilities.
 It has the added bonus of being created by the company who created metasploit.
-2. [Metasploit](https://www.metasploit.com/) in order to exploit any vulnerabilities in an attempt to install a payload (Malware etc)
+3. [Metasploit](https://www.metasploit.com/) in order to exploit any vulnerabilities in an attempt to install a payload (Malware etc)
-3. John the ripper for any password cracking purposes
+4. John the ripper for any password cracking purposes
+5. NMAP for identification and general reconaisscence

 Most of these tools can be found installed on [Kali Linux](https://www.kali.org/).